-NIWC PAC does not require that Participants relinquish or otherwise grant license rights to intellectual property developed or delivered under the Challenge.
-NIWC PAC requires sufficient data rights/intellectual property rights to use, release, display, and disclose the white paper and/or tool, but only to the evaluation team members, and only for purposes of evaluating the Participant submission.
+NIWC Pacific does not require that Participants relinquish or otherwise grant license rights to intellectual property developed or delivered under the Challenge.
+NIWC Pacific requires sufficient data rights/intellectual property rights to use, release, display, and disclose the white paper and/or tool, but only to the evaluation team members, and only for purposes of evaluating the Participant submission.
 The evaluation team does not plan to retain entries after the Challenge is completed but does plan to retain data and aggregate performance statistics, resulting from the evaluation of those entries.
 By accepting these Terms and Conditions, the Participant consents to the use of data submitted to the evaluation team for these purposes.

-NIWC PAC may contact Participants, at no additional cost to the Government, to discuss the means and methods used in solving the Challenge, even if Participants did not win the Challenge.
+NIWC Pacific may contact Participants, at no additional cost to the Government, to discuss the means and methods used in solving the Challenge, even if Participants did not win the Challenge.
 Such contact does not imply any sort of contractual commitment with the Participant.

-Because of the number of anticipated Challenge entries, NIWC PAC cannot and will not make determinations on whether or not third-party materials in the Challenge submissions have protectable intellectual property interests.
+Because of the number of anticipated Challenge entries, NIWC Pacific cannot and will not make determinations on whether or not third-party materials in the Challenge submissions have protectable intellectual property interests.
 By participating in this Challenge, each Participant (whether participating individually, as a team, or as a commercial entity) warrants and assures the Government that any data used for the purpose of submitting an entry for this Challenge, were obtained legally and through authorized access to such data.
 By entering the Challenge and submitting the Challenge materials, the Participant agrees to indemnify and hold the Government harmless against any claim, loss or risk of loss for patent or copyright infringement with respect to such third party interests.

 This Challenge does not replace or supersede any other written contracts and/or written challenges that the Participant has or will have with the Government, which may require delivery of any materials the Participant is submitting herein for this Challenge effort.

 This Challenge constitutes the entire understanding of the parties with respect to the Challenge.
-NIWC PAC may update the terms of the Challenge from time to time without notice.
+NIWC Pacific may update the terms of the Challenge from time to time without notice.
 Participants are strongly encouraged to check the website frequently.